Master of Arts in Art

 Candidacy denotes that the student is fully qualified to complete the final stages of the Master of Arts program in Art, and complete their Master's Project in the form of a culminating portfolio submission.
 To be formally advanced to candidacy, the student must have:

-4. Successfully completed an advancement review conducted by the Department of Art and Design graduate committee and graduate coordinator.
+2. Successfully completed an advancement review conducted by the Department of Art and Design Graduate Coordinator in consultation with the Department Graduate Committee.

 Requirements for Graduation